Bhagavad Gīta Bhāshya and Tātparya

 "sarvaguhyatamaṁ bhūyaḥ śṛṇu me paramaṁ vacaḥ । iṣṭosi me dṛḍhamiti tato vakṣyāmi te hitam॥"

 "Listen once more to my supreme words, the most confidential of all.
-Because you are dear to me, I will speak to you for your benefit." - B.G 18-64
+Because you are dear to me, I will speak to you what is for your true good." - B.G 18-64

 "manmanā bhava madbhakto madyājī māṁ namaskuru। māmevaiṣyasi satyaṁ te pratijāne priyosi me॥"